How to Source Wholesale Golf Apparel from China

 Trade shows and introductions

-When available, these are still one of the fastest ways to judge handfeel, finishing, and inside construction quality in minutes.
+When available, still one of the fastest ways to judge handfeel, finishing, and inside construction quality in minutes.

 If you want a simple 72-hour filter, ask every candidate the same three things:

-• A sampling timeline that includes how revisions are handled
+2. A sampling timeline that explains how revisions are handled

-A supplier who can answer that cleanly is already ahead of most.
+A supplier who answers these cleanly is already ahead of most.

 Vet Wholesale Golf Clothing Suppliers With a Simple Scorecard

 Once you have 5–10 candidates, stop searching.
 Start comparing.
-Good golf clothing wholesale suppliers will not just say “yes, we can.”
-They will explain how they do it, what they need from you, and where the risk points are.
+Good suppliers won’t just say “yes, we can.”
+They’ll explain how they do it, what they need from you, and where the risk points are.

 Score each candidate (1–5) on: